anthonycoffey/React-Native-App/memory-bank/activeContext.md

   - Updated `startLocationUpdates` and `stopLocationUpdates` to register/unregister the background fetch task alongside the location service.
 - **Fixed Android Crash in Location Service:**
   - Added a defensive check in `startLocationUpdates` to detect if the location task is registered but not tracking.
-  - If this stale state is detected, the task is explicitly unregistered using `TaskManager.unregisterTaskAsync(LOCATION_TASK_NAME)` before attempting to restart it.
+  - If this stale state is detected, the task is explicitly unregistered using `TaskManager.unregisterTaskAsync(LOCATION_TASK_NAME)` before attempting to start it.
   - This resolves a `java.lang.NullPointerException` related to `SharedPreferences` on Android, ensuring the task starts with a clean state.
+  - **Cache Busting:** Renamed `LOCATION_TASK_NAME` to `'background-location-task-v2'` to bypass potentially corrupted SharedPreferences storage from previous versions.
+  - **Config Simplification:** Removed `deferredUpdatesInterval` and `deferredUpdatesDistance` from `UPDATE_CONFIG` to minimize potential compatibility issues on Android.
+  - **Debugging Android NPE:** Temporarily removed `foregroundService` from `UPDATE_CONFIG` and prioritized `BackgroundFetch` registration to isolate the cause of a persistent `NullPointerException` on Android during location service startup.

 ## Next Steps

-- **Verification:** Monitor the "heartbeat" logs in development to confirm the background fetch task triggers as expected (approx. every 15 mins).
+- **Verification:** Monitor the server logs to confirm high-frequency updates (approx. every 5-10s) are received from the "Technician App".
+- **Verification:** Confirm the "Technician App" notification appears on Android when the user goes online.
 - **Testing:** Thoroughly test the new deep linking functionality for both push notifications and in-app notifications on both iOS and Android.
 - **Identify and document any `Known Issues`** that arise during testing or further development.
 - **Continue Project Work:** Proceed with the next development task based on the priorities outlined in `projectbrief.md` and `progress.md` once Memory Bank is up-to-date and current features are stable.